theamallalgi/KenKai-Theme/README.md

 ![](https://raw.githubusercontent.com/TheAmalLalgi/KenKai-Theme/main/Images/Extentions.png)

-I used some extentions with the theme too, for this output!
+I used some extensions with the theme too, for this output!
 Namely, a product icon theme named <span class="Main-Words">Fluent Icons</span>

 </div>